 a single one on the grass.
 How, I

-wondered, did they roll or crawl back
+wondered, did they roll back up to

 the branches, that fiercely wanting,